-Figure 95: Serial Gateway - sample topology
+Figure 100: Serial Gateway - sample topology

 The router's serial gateway function lets you establish serial connectivity across the Internet or with another network.
 Serial devices (meters, PLC, etc.) can then upload and download data.
-(See Fig. 95.)
-To use this function the router model must have a serial interface.
+(See Fig. 100.)

-Configuration is done in the Configuration section, Mobile WAN and Expansion Port item.
-In this example, the router is equipped with an RS232 interface.
+Configuration is done in the Configuration section, Mobile WAN, with the Expansion Port 1 item for RS232, or Expansion Port 2 for RS485.
+In this example, the RS232 interface of the router is used.